-Man who pretended to be Grenfell resident to dodge prison sentence jailed
+Man who pretended to be Grenfell resident jailed for his 'repulsive' crimes

 He is the sixth person to be sentenced for fraud relating to the Grenfell fire and received the longest prison term yet.

-In a statement read in court, Edward Daffarn, a member of the Grenfell United survivors group, said he was left “sickened” by what Peters had done.
+In a statement read in court, Edward Daffarn, a member of the Grenfell United survivors group, said he was left "sickened" by Peters actions.

-“It is upsetting beyond words to learn the tragedy of Grenfell Tower is being used by individuals so that they can exploit our misery for their own gain,” he said.

-“It is pouring salt on the wounds of the bereaved and ex-Tower residents to know that the deaths and trauma we have had to endure is seen simply as an opportunity for others to profit and exploit.”

-Corrinne Jones described escaping from the tower’s 17th floor with her two young children as “one of the most horrific things that I have experienced”.
+Corrinne Jones described escaping from the tower’s 17th floor with her two young children as "one of the most horrific things that I have experienced."

 "I find people lying about living in a building where a considerable amount of people died as disrespectful and distasteful," she said in a statement.

-The judge told Peters: “The facts of the Grenfell Tower fire tragedy are well known.
-The effect on those who died, their families and friends, cannot be imagined by those who were not directly affected.
+The judge told Peters: "The facts of the Grenfell Tower fire tragedy are well known.

-“Members of the public, indeed the nation, were shocked by the dreadful event.

 "The fact that the unscrupulous sought to enrich themselves with accommodation, room service and money is the more shocking in the light of the outpouring of grief and sympathy that followed the disaster."